 My experience has been that most runners don’t focus enough on the details of the key workouts that they do.
 They peruse the internet or books or magazines and find a plan to follow.
 They see speedwork or intervals or a tempo run and just go to the track or roads and run as hard as they can for the number of repeats or for the distance listed in the schedule.
 This is missing the point.
 You must know exactly what the purpose of each type of workout is and exactly what pace range, heart rate and effort level is appropriate for you.
 This is the only way that you can improve the quality of workouts and thus receive the greatest adaptations to the training.

 While Endurance is the overriding theme behind endurance training, there are actually three distinct purposes for endurance workouts.
-The first is to recovery from a previous workout or race.
+The first is to recovery within and from a previous workout (or after a race).
 The second is to improve your endurance – the ability to run for longer and longer, and the third is to maintain your aerobic fitness level and maximize your aerobic capacity.

 These goals are consequently represented by three distinct types of workouts: Recovery Jogs, Long Runs and Easy Runs.
 We’ll discuss each in detail so that as you venture out for a run, you’ll know how to train optimally for the particular workout you are doing.